 But that’s not the only way to categorize gambling games.

-The California Council of Problem Gambling lists the following types of gambling games:
+The California Council of Problem Gambling has the following gambling games list:

 - Casino card games